mrbrianhobo/solidity-exercises/rinkeby.md

 * A public Facebook post
 * A public Google+ link

-Since I never use Google+ for social reasons with humans, I might as well use this for socializing with robots.
+Since I never use Google+ for any reason, I might as well use it as a medium for requesting ETH.

 You can go to `http://plus.google.com` and post publicly on any discussion board.
 [Here's mine.](https://plus.google.com/u/1/115939958206897664217/posts/SKBeH5RdaG4)